Walthall County, Mississippi

 Walthall County is a county located in the U.S. state of Mississippi.
 As of the 2020 census, the population was 13,884.
 Its county seat is Tylertown.
 The county is named after Civil War Confederate general and Mississippi Senator Edward C. Walthall.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 404 sqmi, of which 404 sqmi is land and 0.5 sqmi (0.1%) is water.
 It is the second-smallest county in Mississippi by area.

+Magee's Creek flows through the Holmes Water Park in Tylertown and is designated as an eligible stream for The State Scenic Streams Stewardship Program from the confluence of Varnell Creek to the Bogue Chitto River.

 Walthall County is located in Southwest Mississippi.